tob123/jitsi/README.md

                 |        |
                 +--------+
 ````
-# overview of daemons / ports purpose
+# more info on the daemons

 | name | purpose | type | more info |
 | ------ | ------ | ------ | ------ |